jobegets/cse3000-predictive-crime-modeling/README.md

 ### Notes

-The model's predictions are based on neutral features like location and time.
+- The model's predictions are based on neutral features like location and time.
+- Our report was concluded with the first 10000 rows of the NYC Complaint Data